 About Callum

-Callum Rookes is a British conductor, musician, and creative director whose career spans elite conservatoire training, international performance, state ceremonial work, and an increasingly prominent conducting profile across the UK, Europe, and the United States.
+Callum Rookes is a British conductor, musician, and creative director whose career spans prestigious conservatoire training, international performance, state ceremonial work, and an increasingly prominent conducting profile across the UK, Europe, and the United States.

 Seeking further artistic growth, Callum was accepted to both the Hochschule für Musik Franz Liszt Weimar and the Royal Academy of Music Aarhus, choosing the latter before pursuing a master’s degree at the Royal Danish Academy of Music under international tuba soloist Jens-Björn Larsen.